AbdallaElgali/T_Shirt_OR_Pants/README.md

 1. Python: The primary programming language for implementing the machine learning algorithms and image processing techniques.
 2. scikit-learn: Utilized for implementing the SVM classifier and grid search for hyperparameter tuning.
 3. NumPy: Used for numerical computations and handling of arrays.
+4. OpenCV: Used to simplify the interaction with the computer webcam and the capturing of images.
-4. PIL (Python Imaging Library): Employed for image processing tasks such as resizing and converting images to grayscale.
+5. PIL (Python Imaging Library): Employed for image processing tasks such as resizing and converting images to grayscale.
-5. Joblib: Used for saving and loading the trained SVM model.
+6. Joblib: Used for saving and loading the trained SVM model.
-6. Anaconda Distribution: The project environment is managed using Anaconda, ensuring easy package installation and dependency management.
+7. Anaconda Distribution: The project environment is managed using Anaconda, ensuring easy package installation and dependency management.

 ## Project Workflow